filecoin-project/specs/mining.md

 ### Future Work
-There are many ideas for improving upon the storage miner, here we note some ideas that may be potentially implemented in the future.
+There are many ideas for improving upon the storage miner, here are ideas that may be potentially implemented in the future.

 - **Sector Resealing**: Miners should be able to 're-seal' sectors, to allow them to take a set of sectors with mostly expired pieces, and combine the not-yet-expired pieces into a single (or multiple) sectors.
 - **Sector Transfer**: Miners should be able to re-delegate the responsibility of storing data to another miner.
-This is tricky for many reasons, so we won't implement it for the initial release of Filecoin, but this could provide some really interesting capabilities down the road.
+This is tricky for many reasons, and will not be implemented in the initial release of Filecoin, but could provide interesting capabilities down the road.